1969 NORTH AMERICAN TOUR Dolenz, Jones, and Nesmith (March - December 1969)

 Rehearsing for the Glen Campbell Goodtime Hour

-Brendan Cahill, who along with longtime Monkees associate David Pearl managed the group during 1969, told Andrew Sandoval in 1991 that a short American club tour was conducted by Dolenz and Jones in 1970 to promote the Changes album.
-Sandoval writes in the liner notes of the 1991 Listen to the Band box set that such a club tour took place, but later could not completely confirm the idea in an internet interview conducted in 2006, as Cahill is now deceased.
-In his book, Sandoval does report on a performance that took place on November 21, 1970 at the Valley REC Center in Van Nuys, California with Micky, Davy, and Peter.
+Brendan Cahill, who with longtime Monkees associate David Pearl managed the group throughout 1969, told Andrew Sandoval in 1991 that a short American club tour was conducted by Dolenz and Jones in 1970 to promote the Changes album.
+Sandoval writes in the liner notes of the 1991 Listen to the Band box set that such a club tour took place, but later could not confirm the idea in an internet interview conducted in 2006 as Cahill was deceased.
+One concert, however, is known to have taken place in 1970 in Philadelphia, Pennsylvania.
+Micky and Davy performed at a radio station event in May, and this website published the first known photos from this show.
+In his book, Sandoval does report on another 1970 performance that occurred on November 21 at the Valley REC Center in Van Nuys, California with Micky, Davy, and Peter.
 The show was billed as "Freaky, Foxy, Funky Revival."
-No setlist or further details are available for this concert.
+No set list or further details are available for this concert.